 Arranged months in advance, our banquet was a time to come together and eat traditional Chinese foods that bring good luck in the New Year.
 Whole fish with their head and tail attached to represent abundance, the vegetarian Jai dish made with ingredients to bring good luck, long noodles for long life (also popular at birthday banquets), and a sweet red bean soup accompanied by oranges and fortune cookies were just some of the dishes we enjoyed during our long meal.

-In the absence of relatives and my parents living all the way across the country, I wonder how well I’m doing sharing the customs and traditions of Chinese New Year with our own children.
-There are times when I feel like I’m doing well and other times when I feel I’m faltering but anything I share to develop their knowledge of our culture is better than not doing anything at all.
+In the absence of relatives and my parents living all the way across the country, I wonder how well I’m doing sharing the customs and traditions of Chinese New Year with my own children.
+There are times when I feel like I’m doing well and other times when I feel I’m faltering.
+I know anything I do to maintain knowledge of our culture is better than not doing anything at all.

 If you’re curious about Chinese New Year and want to learn more about the customs, traditions, and foods associated with the celebration, here are some resources along with some of our favorite books.